City Hall and most offices/facilities will be closed on November 28th and 29th. Emergency services remain available 24/7. Happy Thanksgiving!

 The City will note in your sidewalk pre-construction inspection form that all work must be ADA compliant (slope of sidewalk, grade, etc.).
 If the sidewalk repair involves a corner where an ADA ramp is not in place, one will need to be installed.
 In the event of an ADA curb-ramp installation, the City will bear full cost of the ramp.

-The City arborist will make all determinations about trees involved
+If the tree is in the public right-of-way, an arborist contracted with the City will make all determinations about trees involved

 1. A tree cannot survive a root trimming, and must be removed in order to replace the sidewalk